Version Control For Campaigning

 Can version control be used outside of software development?

-Yes, version control is widely used in fields like marketing, content creation, and campaigning to manage changes to non-code files.
+Yes, version control is widely used in marketing, political, and non-profit campaigns to manage documents, multimedia assets, and strategies.

 What are the costs associated with version control tools?

-How do I get started with version control?
+How do I get started with version control for campaigning?

 Synchronize [Version Control] processes for seamless collaboration in agile and remote teams.